facebook/relay/website/versioned_docs/version-v14.0.0/tutorial/queries-2.md

 :::tip
 Although we introduced queries using `useLadyLoadQuery` for simplicity, preloaded queries are always the preferred way to use queries in Relay because they can significantly improve performance in the real world.
 With the appropriate [integrations with your server and router system](https://github.com/relayjs/relay-examples/tree/main/issue-tracker-next-v13), you can even preload the main query for a webpage on the server side before you’ve even downloaded or run any client code.
 :::

+* * *

+## Summary

+* Although all of the data initially shown on a screen should be combined into one query, user interactions needing further information can be handled with secondary queries.
+* Query variables let you pass information to the server along with your query.
+** Query variables are used by passing them into field arguments.
+* Preloaded queries are always the best way to go.
+For user interaction queries, initiate the fetch in the event handler.
+For the initial query for your screen, initiate the fetch as early as possible in your specific routing system.
+Use lazy-loaded queries only for quick prototyping, or not at all.

+Next we'll briefly look at a way to enhance the hovecard by handling different types of posters differently.
+After that, we'll see how to handle situations where information that's part of the initial query also needs to be updated and refetched with different variables.